DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 ![Figure 1]({{ site.baseurl }}/assets/img/Phosphorus.png)

-In this paper, we investigate whether the same effect is visible on a global scale, where each country's grain yield for a given year is represented as a single data point, or whether on the contrary, other determinants of differences in yield between countries overshadow the effect of fertilizer at scale.
+We investigated whether the same effect is visible on a global scale, where each country's grain yield for a given year is represented as a single data point, or whether on the contrary, other determinants of differences in yield between countries overshadow the effect of fertilizer at scale.

-Furthermore, we look at the trajectories of certain countries along the fertilizer saturation curve over time.
-The focus, however, is not upon time series analysis.
+Furthermore, we looked at the trajectories of certain countries along the fertilizer saturation curve over time.

-To simplify the analysis, we will restrict our attention to grain crops because (1) most countries produce significant quantities of at least one grain crop, (2) yields across different grain crops are highly correlated with one another, and (3) grain crops account for more than half of all calories consumed in the world and are therefore of extreme practical importance.
+To simplify the analysis, we restricted our attention to grain crops because (1) most countries produce significant quantities of at least one grain crop, (2) yields across different grain crops are highly correlated with one another, and (3) grain crops account for more than half of all calories consumed in the world and are therefore of extreme practical importance.

 ## Data

 The grain yield data comes from [Our World in Data](https://ourworldindata.org/crop-yields), and the fertilizer usage data comes from [The World Bank](https://data.worldbank.org/indicator/AG.CON.FERT.PT.ZS).

-We begin by considering the data from 2019, because that is the most recent year for which complete data is available.
-Later, we extend our analysis backwards in time.
+We began by considering the data from 2019, because that is the most recent year for which complete data is available.
+Afterwards, we extended our analysis backwards in time.

 ## Exploratory Visualization